WAYN-Games/DOTS-Script-Templates/README.md

 # DOTS Script Templates

-Contains a few useful DOTS Script template to reduce typing when making new DOTS scripts.
+Contains a few useful **DOTS 1.0**  Script template to reduce typing when making new **DOTS 1.0** scripts.
 You just need to copy the editor folder into your project.

 After that you will get new scripts creation option under "Create > DOTS"